microsoftgraph/microsoft-graph-docs-contrib/concepts/auth-v2-user.md

 ## 1. Register your app

-To use the Azure v2.0 endpoint, you must register your app using the Azure [app registration portal](https://go.microsoft.com/fwlink/?linkid=2083908).
+To use the Microsoft identity platform endpoint, you must register your app using the Azure [app registration portal](https://go.microsoft.com/fwlink/?linkid=2083908).
 You can use either a Microsoft account or a work or school account to register an app.

 To configure an app to use the OAuth 2.0 authorization code grant flow, you'll need to save the following values when registering the app: